Former Mumbai Police chief Param Bir Singh suspended

 Currently, Vaze and Deshmukh are in judicial custody of National Investigation Agency and the Enforcement Directorate custody, respectively in two different cases.

-Meanwhile, the Chandiwal Commission, appointed by the Maharashtra government in March, is investigating the corruption allegations that Singh had levelled against Deshmukh.
+The Chandiwal Commission, appointed by the Maharashtra government in March, is investigating the corruption allegations that Singh had levelled against Deshmukh.
 The panel had issued a bailable warrant against Singh in September after he had failed to appear before it on three occasions.

+Meanwhile, Deputy Commissioner of Police Parag Manere was also suspended along with Singh, as he too was allegedly involved in extortion, PTI reported.
+As they are senior officers, the proposal for their suspension went to the chief minister who took the final call.